 A year – and the presidency – hasn’t made a lot of difference in the online world of Donald Trump.

-- Bill Maher: After Mika insult tweets, Trump is the 'Real Housewife of Pennsylvania Avenue'
+- Bill Maher: Trump Is the 'Real Housewife of Pennsylvania Avenue '

 During last year's July 4 weekend, the political world was buzzing over its barbecues and fireworks in shock, after Republican presidential nominee Donald Trump tweeted an image that crossed a line into anti-Semitism.